 “Thanks, love.”
 Nick got in the shower and ran a razor over his face, being careful not to cut himself in his haste to get ready.
-His mind ran a mile a minute, but he concentrated only on the task at hand.
+His thoughts swirled a mile a minute, but he concentrated only on the task at hand.
 Shower, shave, get dressed, get in the car, go to the White House, take the oath.
 If he took this one minute and one step at a time, he could hold it together to do what needed to be done.

 At least he hoped so.

 Holy shit, holy shit, holy shit.
-That was the only thought in Sam’s head for the first ten minutes after “The Call” that changed their lives forever.
-Thankfully, she’d spent some time on her hair earlier in the day and only needed to give it a good brushing to make it presentable.
+That was the only thought in Sam’s head for the first ten minutes after The Call that changed their lives forever.
+Thankfully, she’d spent some time on her hair earlier in the day and needed only to give it a good brushing to make it presentable.
+After messing with it for a minute, she decided on a simple, elegant knot.
 Her hands trembled ever so slightly as she applied makeup and mascara.
 Dear God… Nick was going to be the president.

-He’d only just told the world of his decision not to run in the next election.
+He’d only recently told the world of his decision not to run in the next election.
 Her relief had been overwhelming.
 She hadn’t wanted him to be president, to be subjected to the scrutiny and stress that would come with the most important job in the world.
 She’d been thrilled to know he would become a private citizen again in three years, when his term as vice president ended and they got back to “normal,” whatever that was anymore.

 This couldn’t be happening.